akashnaren/cse15l-lab-reports/lab5.md

 ![Image](lab4(11).png)

-Color is important and in this case green indicates that the file has been modified.
-In this case, `ListExample.java` has been successfully modified.
+Because color matters, green in this example denotes that the file has been updated.
+In this instance, the modification to "ListExample.java" was successful.`<Ctrlr>git<space>co<enter>`

-I lastly want to make sure that the changes have been commited and the keys I used are `<Ctrlr>git<space>co<enter>`
+Last but not least, I want to confirm that the changes have been saved.
+The keys I used are `<Ctrlr>git<space>co<enter>`